Reading from Network

 }

-A Mint account is an account owned by the Token Program.
-It stores global metadata for a specific token, including the total supply, number of decimals, and the accounts authorized to mint or freeze tokens.
-The Mint account's address uniquely identifies a token on the Solana network.
+A mint account is an account owned by the Token Program that stores global metadata for a specific token.
+This includes the total supply, number of decimals, and the accounts that are authorized to mint or freeze tokens.
+The mint account's address uniquely identifies a token on the Solana network.

 import { Connection, PublicKey } from "@solana/web3.js";